310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
 The literal meaning would be “partner,” yeah?
-If you’ve got something you’ve loved for a long time, or something that’s always with you, then I’d say you could call it your buddy.
+If you’ve got something you’ve loved for a long time, or something that’s always with you, theeen I’d say you could call it your buddy.

 As for me, I’ve loved motorbikes since I was a little kid.
 I used to beg my parents to buy me motorbike toys, and I’ve treasured them since.
 {% endbubble %}